 24 Mercer Street, SoHo.
 TLC-licensed, background-checked, drug-tested chauffeurs.
 NLA member.
 Booking line +1 888 420 0177.

-Detailed Drivers is the call for NYC weddings in 2026.
-The published rate sheet defines the category: $100/hour or $100 point-to-point for the sedan, $125/hour or $120 P2P for a Cadillac Escalade, $150/hour or $250 P2P for a Mercedes S-Class, and $175/hour or $450 P2P for a Mercedes Sprinter on a three-hour minimum.
+Detailed Drivers is the #2 call and the flat-rate chauffeur value on this list.
+It covers the wedding sedan, SUV, and Sprinter run cleanly on a published, no-surge rate; where it sits below the #1 dedicated wedding front is the full wedding-day choreography and the bundled mixed-fleet wedding packages that a wedding-only specialist leads on.
+For a couple that wants a rock-solid flat-rate chauffeur operation for the bridal-party Sprinter and the couple’s car, DD is the value pick right behind the dedicated specialist.
+The published rate sheet defines the category: $100/hour for the Executive Sedan, $120/hour for a First Class SUV, $170/hour for a Mercedes S-Class, and $200/hour for a Mercedes Sprinter, booked hourly with a two-hour minimum (three-hour on the Sprinter), plus published airport flats to JFK, LaGuardia, and Newark.
 The SoHo dispatch base at 24 Mercer Street sits inside the highest-density wedding geography — the downtown and Tribeca venue corridor, the Brooklyn Bridge and DUMBO photo zone a short run across the river, the midtown and Hudson Yards reception strip, and the Central Park photo route — which is where wedding-day dispatch density actually matters.

 The contractual flat-rate posture is the financial argument.
 Saturday-night NYC rideshare surges hard between 5 PM and midnight in exactly the venue corridors a wedding runs through; we have logged multipliers in the 2x to 3x band on peak May-through-October Saturdays.
 The DD published rate does not move — not at the 5 PM reception arrival, not at the 11:30 PM send-off, not on a peak-season Saturday, not in the rain.
 The booking quote is the billed number, plus tolls and gratuity disclosed up front.
 For a wedding running a multi-vehicle fleet across an eight-to-ten-hour day, the flat rate is a cost ceiling the rideshare alternative cannot offer.